cilium/design-cfps/cilium/CFP-30235-xds-adapter.md

 In parallel to these efforts by the xDS community, GKE is planning to introduce xDS as an additional data source for DPv2 configuration.
 This feels sufficiently generic and helpful that it could be something that could be contributed to upstream Cilium.
-This could be particularly useful for at least two common use
+This could be particularly useful for at least three common use
 cases:

 1. Supporting Services and Endpoints from outside of the local cluster.
 1. Supporting advanced routing techniques, such as topology aware routing.
+1. Using load information obtained via bidirectional xDS to steer traffic.

-Although it is out of scope for this specific CFP to provide complete solutions for either of these use cases, it will demonstrate the benefits of having an xDS adapter when developing a solution for either of these use cases.
+Although it is out of scope for this specific CFP to provide complete solutions for either of these use cases, it will demonstrate the benefits of having an xDS adapter when developing a solution for any of these use cases.

 ### Use Cases